Canada Fund for Local Initiatives (CFLI)

 - revolving funds, (that is, funds used to advance loans to individuals, i.e. microfinance),

-- expenses incurred prior to the signing of the contribution agreement.
+- expenses incurred prior to the signing of the contribution agreement, or after it expires.